 Associated Deity: Carnonos.
 He is called upon to guide us during this time of change.

-Samantos (or) Centugiamos “Summer’s End” – Sam(os) meaning “summer”, Antos (boundary, limit).
-I picked this at the suggestion of Tom Schultze, as it has a smooth sound to it and conveys the needed point.
-This falls around 1 Giamonios normally, otherwise 1 Cutios or 1 Rantaranos.
-Regardless, this is two fist quarter moons before the winter solstice.
+Centugiamos “Start of Winter”- This falls around 1 Giamonios normally, otherwise 1 Cutios or 1 Rantaranos.
+Regardless, this is two first quarter moons before the winter solstice.
 Also called Îuos Sucellî.

 This is the end of summer, the beginning of winter.
 Time and the days are going dark, like a descent into Dubnos.
 So we turn to the Underworld for guidance.